 6.2.
 Details of early feedback on progress

-Early Feedback will occur informally during tutorials prior to the first assessment in a variety of forms such as: peer support, a weekly mathematics quiz, tutor modelling, examples to view, open discussions, etc.
+Early Feedback will occur during tutorials and prior to the first assessment in a variety of forms such as: online weekly quizzes, peer support, tutor modelling, examples to view, open discussions, etc..

 6.3.
 Assessment tasks